-To make it possible to keep older versions of this library installed, with this version, the lib-slurm and libslurmdb have been split from the slurm base package.
+To make it possible to keep older versions of this library installed, with this version, the libslurm and libslurm base package.

 Together with the updated version, the deprecated package slurm-sched-wiki has been removed.
 This package was only relevant in connection with the MOAB and MAUI schedulers which were never shipped with SUSE Linux Enterprise.